-Make your comments in writing, preferably by using our online consultation facilities or alternatively by email or letter.
+Make your comments in writing, either by email, letter, or (preferably) by using our online consultation facilities.

 Please note that comments made on the council's social media platforms will not be considered.

 Petitions are acceptable provided that:

 - each page of the petition is headed with the aim of the petition - the objection(s)/representation(s) are valid and clearly stated - the name and address of the petition coordinator is included for acknowledgement (an acknowledgement will not be issued to individual signatories, nor will they be entered into the local plan database) - the petition coordinator will be responsible for communications with those signing the petition - it is received on or before the consultation expiry date - it includes the planning application reference number / appropriate local plan reference, full names, addresses and signatures.